Niger-Volta-LTI/iranlowo/README.md

 ## Features

 ### ADR tools
+* Strip all diacritics from word-types
+* Verify that text is NFC or NFD
+* Canonicalize a corpus (from MS Word or elsewhere) &rarr; NFC
+* Split long sentences on certain characters like `;`,`:`, etc
+* Compute a score of diacritic ambiguity in a given corpus
 * Find all variants of all word-type in a given corpus
-* Compute a score of diacritic ambiguity in a given corpus
-* Canonicalize a corpus (from MS Word or elsewhere as NFC)
-* Convert corpora easily between NFC and NFD
-* Strip all diacritics from word-types
+* Automatically restore correct diacritics using a pre-trained model
 * Partially strip diacritics from word-types
-* Split long sentences on certain characters like `;`,`:`, etc

 ### Ready to use webpage scrapers
 * Bíbélì Mímọ́